LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Experiments

-\paragraph{LOSO} To evaluate generalization to unseen subjects, we adopt the leave-one-subject-out (LOSO) protocol \citep{kunjan2021necessity}.
-Under this scheme, the model is trained on data from all but one subject, with the held-out subject used exclusively for testing.
-This process is repeated such that each subject serves once as the test subject.
-The final performance is averaged across all folds.
-For training and validation, we follow the same splitting strategy described in \Cref{sec:dataset}: an instance-wise split for MI, and a session-wise split for SSVEP and ERN.
+To evaluate generalization to unseen subjects, we adopt the leave-one-subject-out (LOSO) protocol \citep{kunjan2021necessity}, where the model is trained on all but one subject and evaluated on the held-out subject.
+This procedure is repeated for each subject, and results are averaged across folds.

-As baselines, we consider TCFormer \cite{altaheri2025temporal}, which employs the same protocol for cross-subject evaluation, and CBraMod \cite{DBLP:conf/iclr/WangZLZJLL025}, which originally uses a fixed hold-out set of subjects for validation.
-However, fixed subject splits can lead to biased or unstable estimates due to extreme inter-subject variability.
-To ensure a fair comparison, we also evaluate CBraMod under the LOSO protocol.
-All reported results in \Cref{tab:LOSOResults} are averaged over five runs with different random seeds.
+We compare against the LOSO results reported in \citet{altaheri2025temporal} for BCIC-IV\,2a, BCIC-IV\,2b, and HGD (\Cref{tab:tc_results}).
+For MAMEM II and BCI Challenge, we evaluate additional baselines and report results in \Cref{tab:LOSOResults}.
+We include TCFormer \citep{altaheri2025temporal} and CBraMod \citep{DBLP:conf/iclr/WangZLZJLL025}.
+Since CBraMod originally uses fixed subject splits, we re-evaluate it under LOSO for consistency.

-As expected, all models exhibit a substantial drop in performance under LOSO, reflecting the strong distribution shifts between subjects.
-This degradation is particularly pronounced for CBraMod and TCFormer on MI and SSVEP, where inter-subject variability is known to be severe.
-In contrast, LAtte achieves consistently higher performance across tasks.
-For SSVEP, this suggests that LAtte more effectively isolates task-relevant structure in the shared weights $W\shared$, while relegating subject-specific variability to the LoRA parameters $Q,R$.
-These subject parameters are set to zero for unseen subjects during training due to the initialization just leaving the learned shared patterns in $W\shared$.
-On ERN, both LAtte and TCFormer generalize relatively well across subjects, leading to a similar reduction in performance, though LAtte maintains a consistent advantage.
-While true cross-subject generalization remains challenging, explicitly conditioning model parameters on the subject appears to be a promising direction.
+All models show a substantial performance drop under LOSO due to strong distribution shifts.
+This degradation is particularly severe for CBraMod and TCFormer on MAMEM II.
+In contrast, LAtte achieves consistently stronger performance across datasets.
+On the BCI Challenge, both LAtte and TCFormer generalize comparatively well, though LAtte maintains a consistent advantage.
+For HGD, we compare to the larger variant of TCFormer used specifically for this dataset; our results are within the margin of error, which reiterates the findings from the subject-specific setting.

-\paragraph{Runtime Comparison} We adopt the parametrization trick in the CUDA implementations of \citet{bdeir2024robust}, enabling efficient computation of hyperbolic operations.
-As a result, LAtte is substantially faster, requiring only 0.364s per epoch compared to 1.519s for TCFormer and 4.0s for MAtt, corresponding to speedups of 4.2× and 11×, respectively.
-All timings were measured on the SSVEP task using an NVIDIA GeForce RTX 4070 Ti.
-In addition, the subject-specific components are lightweight due to the use of LoRA.
-Out of the 1.2M parameters in LAtte, 278k are allocated to subject-specific adaptation.